arjun-menon/Distributed-Graph-Algorithms/Breadth-First-Search/ReadMe.md

 I designed this algorithm myself.
 The algorithm uses a kind-of workload balancing technique; where first one process starts with "all" of the workload, and then n-1 processes ping this one process for work.
 It then distributes chunks of its work to each of these processes.
 (The _"chunk"_ of work here is a chunk of a tree -- or rather, a subtree.)
 Eventually some process finishes working on its chunk, asks for more work, gets it, and keeps on working.
 This continues until every process runs out of work and is unable to get any from the others.
 When this happens, the processes terminate.

-One crucial **"feature"** of the system that this algorithm relies on is: _common shared memory._ Common shared memory is not something that is always available in a system.
+One **crucial feature** that this algorithm relies on is: _common shared memory._ Common shared memory is not something that is always available in a system.
 Even if and when it is available there are often serious constraints on how it can be used.
 Three common situations exist:

-- On supercomputers, clusters and large-scale servers there is usually some “shared” memory -- generally in the form of a massive RAID array.
+1. On supercomputers, clusters and large-scale servers there is usually some “shared” memory -- generally in the form of a massive RAID array.
 However the latency to access this RAID system would make any algorithm that primarily hinges on a fast shared read-only memory inefficient and unusable.
-T
-- On systems like BOINC or Folding@Home, there is absolutely no easily-accessible shared memory.
+2. On systems like BOINC or Folding@Home, there is absolutely no easily-accessible shared memory.
 A workload is shipped to the user's computers, and until the user is done working on it; there is no more communication with the server (workload dispenser.)
-- Finally, we have a much more common system: modern multi-core computers.
+3. Finally, we have a much more common system: modern multi-core computers.
 On multi-care, there ***is*** shared memory.
 It usually exists at multiple levels: Cache memory (L-2 cache and L-3 cache) -> Main memory (RAM) -> Secondary storage (SSD/HDD) -> Tertiary storage (tape backup, etc.) Tertiary is uncommon, but the others are all common.

 The processes-as-workers model _with shared memory_ works best in the last situation.
 Generaly on a multi-core computer, there is local storage *at each* core -- registers and L-1 cahce.
 Then, there's cache shared between the cores: L-2 and L-3.
 After that we have RAM, and so on.